szabgab/pydigger/README.rst

-*) List the dependencies and link to the relevant project pages *) Show the documentation of each file/project as a separate HTML page *) Handle the file we cannot parse and highlight (e.g. .png files) *) Mirror PyPi or sit on the RSS feed from PyPi and process the most recently uploaded projects.
+*) List the dependencies and link to the relevant project pages *) Show the documentation of each file/project as a separate HTML page *) Handle the file we cannot parse and highlight (e.g. .png files)